nonmodernist/holreg/content/films/back-street-1932.md

 # Film image
 [extra.film_image]
 url = "/images/sidebar-backstreet1932.jpg"
-alt = "ALT TEXT."
-caption = "CAPTION."
+alt = "2 people sit close together, woman in feathery wrap and man in suit with hat, looking at each other against lattice background." caption = "Scene still from the 1932 film \"Back Street\" showing a couple in an intimate conversation."
 +++

 ## Plot Summary